RobinChen121/robinchen121.github.io-12/index.md

 ### Coding skills

-Here are several coding language that I use for research frequently.
+Here are several coding/typeseting languages that I use for research frequently.
 - Java
 - Matlab
 - Python
-- AMPL (Cplex / Gurobi)
+- AMPL (Cplex/Gurobi)
 - Latex

 ### As a Jekyll theme